GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/links.md

 **A few Calligraphers and Calligraphy Groups**

+* [Cyberscribes](https://groups.yahoo.com/neo/groups/cyberscribes/info) - an e-mail list of over 1,000 calligraphers and lettering artists from around the world
 * [IAMPETH ](https://www.iampeth.com/)- The International Association of Master Penmen, Engrossers and Teachers of Handwriting; contains scans of many out-of-print books and lessons in pointed-pen lettering
 * [LetterSpace Nexus](http://letterspace.com/LETTERSPACE_NEXUS/) - a list of links, related to lettering and type design
 * [Roann Mathias](http://roanndesigns.com/)